PessimistA/CENG_479_PARALLEL_PROGRAMMING-/README.md

 # NLM Medical Image Filtering - Project Repository

 ## Project Overview
-This repository contains the implementation and performance analysis of the Non-Local Means (NLM) image denoising algorithm for medical images.
+This repository contains the implementation and performance analysis of the Non-Local Means image denoising algorithm for medical images.
 It compares standard sequential CPU processing against parallel GPU processing using CUDA.
 The project tests both Global Memory and Shared Memory optimizations.

-The project is divided into two main environments: a command-line interface for batch testing and a graphical user interface (GUI) for live demonstrations.
+The project is divided into two main environments: a command-line interface for testing and a graphical user interface for live demonstrations.

 ## Project Structure
 Based on the repository layout, the files are organized as follows: